 They might wish they had known about the HomeServe Boiler Cover before they forked out good money for expensive repairs instead of paying monthly for boiler insurance.

-Most of us don’t think about their gas boiler or plumbing until it goes wrong, you aren’t the only one who takes it for granted.
-Unless you’ve been stung with a bill recently and looked at the home cover you might not know what the options are but we’re here to help.
+Most of us don’t think about our gas boiler or plumbing until it goes wrong; you aren’t the only one who takes it for granted.
+Unless you’ve been stung with a bill recently and looked at the home cover, you might not know what the options are, but we’re here to help.

-We always advise using skilled and reputable local engineers over national here at Heat Geek, there are a few reasons for this, both economical (in the wider sense) and quality of end solution.
+We always advise using skilled and reputable local engineers over national ones here at Heat Geek; there are a few reasons for this, both economical (in the wider sense) and the quality of the end solution.

 While different services vary among different companies, boiler cover, in general, allows you to swiftly call a plumber or heating engineer in case of breakdowns or leaks and reduces the cost of boiler repair.
 In some cases, the coverage extends to your overall home heating system, plumbing and more.
 Boilers are the most essential part of a home except the roof so maintaining a comfortable temperature in the temperamental weather of the UK can be crucial, and so it’s important to many to have peace of mind should the worst happen.

-If your boiler is over seven years old or hasn’t been maintained regularly, you should begin thinking about boiler insurance as older and neglected units are more likely to break down.
-Even if your machine isn’t old, you should consider getting boiler coverx if its warranty has run out.
+If your boiler is over seven years old or hasn’t been maintained regularly, you should begin thinking about boiler insurance, as older and neglected units are more likely to break down.
+Even if your machine isn’t old, you should consider getting a boiler cover if its warranty has run out.
 If you have a new boiler under warranty, you’re good.
-You don’t have to worry about the boiler until the warranty runs out, but you may want cover for the radiators, drainage etc. If you require a guaranteed speedy service a large national like HomeServe boiler cover would be a good idea as they have a very large network over the country.
+You don’t have to worry about the boiler until the warranty runs out, but you may want cover for the radiators, drainage etc. If you require a guaranteed speedy service, a large national like HomeServe boiler cover would be a good idea as they have a very large network over the country.

-If you still have a manufacturer’s warranty on the boiler covering replacement parts or repair free of charge, you don’t need boiler cover.
-Warranty is essentially cover from the boiler company which is for between two and twelve years from new depending on manufacturer.
+If you still have a manufacturer’s warranty on the boiler covering replacement parts or repair free of charge, you don’t need a boiler cover.
+Warranty is essentially covered by the boiler company, which is for between two and twelve years from new, depending on the manufacturer.
 Of course, if you’re a heating engineer or know someone who is, you could most likely rely on your or your friend’s expertise for boiler repair for the cost of a cup of tea or a pint.
-Boiler cover often works out more expensive than reactive repairs so if you're looking at overall value perhaps not the best idea.
+Boiler cover often works out more expensive than reactive repairs, so if you're looking at overall value, perhaps not the best idea.